Geometric allocation approach to accelerating directed worm algorithm: Introduction

-We demonstrate, in Sec.~\ref{result}, that the computational efficiency quantified by exponential autocorrelation time and an asymptotic variance is approximately 25 times as high as that of the classical worm for the simple-cubic-lattice Ising model at the critical temperature.
-Our algorithm is even more efficient than the Wolff algorithm.
-We stress that sampling efficiency of an MCMC method should be compared in asymptotic variance, which is discussed in Sec.~\ref{mc}.
-There is no extra computational cost in the present algorithm, compared with the classical algorithm.
-Our approach is applicable to generic classical models, such as the $| \phi|^4$ model, the Potts model\,\cite{MercadoEG2012}, the O($n$) loop model\,\cite{JankeNS2010,LiuDG2011,ShimadaJK2014}, and the lattice QCD\,\cite{AdamsC2003}.
-The present paper is summarized in Sec.~\ref{sd}.
+We demonstrate, in Sec.~\ref{result}, that the present worm algorithm for the Ising model significantly improves computational efficiency.
+We show that the efficiency of the present worm update is approximately 25 times as high as that of the classical worm update for the simple cubic lattice Ising model at the critical temperature.
+There is no extra computational cost in the present algorithm, as compared to the classical algorithm.
+Our algorithm is even more efficient than the Wolff cluster algorithm, which is one of the best update methods for the Ising model.
+We estimate the dynamic critical exponent of the simple cubic lattice Ising model to be $z \approx 0.27$ in the worm update.